Drone flights

 • In the case of this example, the callsign becomes Unmanned DDO (delta delta Oscar).

-The Operational Helpdesk coordinates your mission plan with the control tower and, depending on the situation, issues provisional permission.
-You get the real permission to fly, the clearance, from the tower controller.
+• The Operational Helpdesk coordinates your mission plan with tower controller and, depending on the situation, issues provisional permission.

 • The flight is operated under visual flight rules (VFR).